-Some of the key challenges for end to end fault and performance management for NSs in inter-cloud are as follows:
+Some of the key challenges for NS management in inter-cloud are as follows:

-- Absence of an standardized FCAPS framework-; - Non-applicability of traditional rule based techniques when used in today's networksintercloud-; - Multiple layers of implementation: physical infrastructure, NFVIvirtualized resource, ↓NFs and NSs-: - -----Massive distribution of network functions NFs and underlying resources over disparate different clouds-: - Multiple control centres: cloud management systems, operators' OSS/BSS and NFV-MANO and inter-cloud management platforms.
+- Absence of an FCAPS framework. - Non-applicability of traditional rule based techniques when used in today's networks. - Multiple layers of implementation: physical infrastructure, NFVI, VNF and NSs. - Massive distribution of network functions over disparate clouds.

+- Multiple control centres: cloud management systems, operators' OSS/BSS and NFV-MANO and inter-cloud management platforms.